OlivierBlanvillain/monadic-html/README.md

     Dynamically switch between different `Rx`s according to the given function, applied on each element of this `Rx`.
-Each switch will cancel the subscriptions for the previous outgoing `Rx`, and launch subscriptions on the next `Rx`.
+Each switch will cancel the subscriptions for the previous outgoing `Rx`, and launch the same subscriptions on the next `Rx`.

     Together with `Rx#map` and `Rx.apply`, flatMap, `Rx` is a `Monad`.
 [Proof](https://github.com/OlivierBlanvillain/monadic-html/blob/master/monadic-rx-cats/src/main/scala/mhtml/cats.scala).